joearms/old.blog/_posts/2014-02-01-big-changes-to-erlang.md

 But there is an easier way.
 Allow names in the function definition before they are fully defined.

-So now we have a better way .. and there should be a drum role here.
+So now we have a better way .. and there should be a drum roll here.

 Here's the new way (in the shell).